aternosorg/php-nbt/README.md

 More advanced writers can be created by implementing the `\Aternos\Nbt\IO\Writer\Writer` interface or by extending the `\Aternos\Nbt\IO\Writer\AbstractWriter` class.

-A writer object can be used to write/serialize and NBT structure.
+A writer object can be used to write/serialize an NBT structure.
 ```php
 $writer = (new \Aternos\Nbt\IO\Writer\StringWriter())->setFormat(\Aternos\Nbt\NbtFormat::BEDROCK_EDITION);